PanyukovNN/ux-skills/README.md

 ## **UX skills**

-This repository contains modules, which demonstrates my skills in UX design
+This repository contains modules, which demonstrates my skills in UX design:

+1) Endless list